elasticio/filter-component/README.md

 Checkbox:
 * If checked, the checkbox adds `Assertion` functionality.
 Instead of doing nothing, the component will throw an error when the condition is not met.

+* `Metadata To Response` Adding passthrough from a previous step to message body as `elasticioMeta` variable, if enabled.

 ## Additional Notes

 *   The JSONata Filter expression can be a valid expression however it can cause an error to be thrown if it is invalid based on the context.
 For example,